Alleged sexual, drug crime misconduct: What we know about the FBI investigation of Caldwell Police Department

 Following news reports about the investigation last week, Caldwell officials released a statement confirming the investigation, describing it as “ongoing,” as previously reported by the Idaho Press and KTVB.
 In response to social media speculation about the standing of Caldwell’s Chief of Police, Frank Wyant, the statement said that the chief is not the subject of the FBI’s investigation and that he remains “an employee in good standing.”

 City officials have confirmed that one currently employed officer is a subject in the investigation.
-And at least one officer who left the department last fall was a subject, sources said.
-A number of current and former officers have been interviewed as part of the investigation, sources said.
+And at least one officer who left the department last fall was a subject, four sources said.
+Law enforcement officials with knowledge of the investigation say a number of current and former officers have been interviewed as part of the investigation.

 The FBI declined to confirm the existence of the investigation, as previously reported.

-Note: Editors note: This story has been updated to specify and clarify titles and attribution of our sources.